leon-matthews/rust-playground/books/oreilly_rust/README.md

 ## Currently

-Write sample code from Chapter 18, *Input and Output*.
+Re-read and write sample code from Chapter 10, *Enums and Patterns*.

 ## Next

-Benchmark various methods of reading and writing files against each other.

-## Sometime

-Re-read Mandlebrot example from Chapter 2 with fresh eyes to see how much more I understand now - and with a view to eventually refactor to use a thread pool and much smaller chunks of work (one row per thread invocation?).
+Carry on from page 245...